Matching rules in RevenueHero help ensure that any new contact who fills up a form gets meetings scheduled with the same account owner in the CRM.

 1. a.
 To create a Matching Rule for Campaign Routers, use the side nav bar and click on Campaign → Matching Rules.

 b.
-To create a Matching Rule for Campaign Routers, use the side nav bar and click on Relays → Matching Rules.
+To create a Matching Rule for Relays, use the side nav bar and click on Relays → Matching Rules.

 The following steps are the same for both Campaign Router and Relays.